-The FortiGate web-based manager provides GUI based access to the modules and is the primary tool for configuring the modules.
-The manager requires a web browser on the management computer and an Ethernet connection between the FortiGate unit and the management computer.
+The FortiGate-VM web-based manager provides GUI based access to the module and is the primary tool for configuring the module.
+The manager requires a web browser on the management computer and an Ethernet connection between the FortiGate-VM appliance and the management computer.

 A web-browser that supports Transport Layer Security (TLS) 1.2 is required for remote access to the web-based manager when the module is operating in FIPS-CC mode.
-HTTP access to the web-based manager is not allowed in FIPS mode and is disabled.
+HTTP access to the web-based manager is not allowed in FIPS-CC mode and is disabled.